EC528-Fall-2024/github-bot-kata-ci/README.md

 ***Again, the description should be specific enough that you can determine whether user A, performing action B, is a member of the set of users the project is designed for.***

 The typical user will be a developer of Kata Containers utilizing GitHub-based CI/CD.
+More specially there is maintainers and non-maintainers.
+Non-maintainers have less permissions and any time they update or push code their work needs to be check over before it is run through the testing pipeline.
+Compared to maintainers who could be seen more as admin of the system.
+They ensure code quality, review merge requests, as well as pull requests.
+None the less both user groups require a user interface to easily view the results of their tests.

 ---